Cuingamehtar/fvtt-pf2e-monster-parts/README.md

 This module seeks to implement the management and automation of magical items created from defeated enemies.
 The intent is to implement Battlezoo Bestiary monster parts system and provide a framework for the creation of custom materials within PF2e system of FoundryVTT.

-Current automation updates rule elements on the refined item.
-Standard refinements should all work.
-For imbues, only additional damage and resistances are automated at the moment.

 Full Battlezoo Bestiary rules for Monster parts system are available [here](https://pf2easy.com/index.php?id=19415).

 Discuss the module [here](https://discord.com/channels/880968862240239708/1406595957390577774).